GeekyAnts/express-typescript-postgres/docs/PostgresFunctions.md

     We console the error message &
     We update its status as *failed* in the table &
-    We stop the execution of this function if it is success
+    We stop the execution of this function
+  If it is success
     We console the success message &
-    We update its status as *successful* in the table
+    We update its status as *successful* in the table & Move on to the next record
 ```